Application &

 As our own financial resources are very limited, we would like to point out the possibility of receiving financial support from external sources.
 Possible sources include:

-- potential scholarship opportunities at the MIPDaL partner universities (e.g. Scholarships and Funding – Queen Mary University of London, Deutschlandstipendium — Studies — TU Dresden, Funding and scholarships for students | University of Exeter, SECAI Scholarship Programs).
+- potential scholarship opportunities at the MIPDaL partner universities (e.g. Scholarships and Funding – Queen Mary University of London, Deutschlandstipendium — Studies — TU Dresden, Funding and scholarships for students | University of Exeter, SECAI Scholarship Programs, Scholarships | Tallinn University of Technology (TalTech)).

 - Funding opportunities within the Erasmus+ programme